GoogleChrome/web.dev/src/site/content/en/blog/field-data-in-the-web-vitals-extension/index.md

   class="w-screenshot"
 %}

-### Field data from CrUX
+## Field data from CrUX

 CrUX is a public dataset of real-user experiences in Chrome.
 It powers some of the critical tools in the Core Web Vitals workflow like [Search Console](https://support.google.com/webmasters/answer/9205520#about_data) and [PageSpeed Insights](https://developers.google.com/speed/docs/insights/v5/about#crux).
 The raw data for millions of websites is also publicly queryable in the [CrUX dataset on BigQuery](/chrome-ux-report-bigquery) and the [CrUX API](/chrome-ux-report-api).
-For this update to the Web Vitals extension, we've integrated it with the page and origin-level desktop data in the CrUX API.
+This Web Vitals extension update integrates the page and origin-level desktop data from the CrUX API.

 User experience data is broken down into three qualitative ratings: good, needs improvement, and poor.
 The thresholds used for each rating are documented in the guides for each of the Core Web Vitals
 metrics: [LCP](/lcp/#what-is-lcp), [FID](/fid/#what-is-fid), and
 [CLS](/cls/#what-is-a-good-cls-score).
-So for example, the CrUX API can tell us that 16% of real-user experiences on a given page are evaluated as having good
+So for example, the CrUX API can tell you that 16% of real-user experiences on a given page are evaluated as having good
-<span style="white-space: nowrap;">LCP ≤ 2.5</span> seconds.
+<span style="white-space: nowrap;">LCP under 2.5</span> seconds.

-### New extension UI
+## New extension UI

 <figure class="w-figure">
 {% Img src="image/STd8eW8CSiNp5B1bX0R6Dww2eH32/EaVNEuQ6gxVLtHYNkSZj.png", alt="Screenshot of the